 CWC Rules and Requirements

-The U.S. Department of Energy’s CWC 2021 is governed and adjudicated by the CWC 2021 Rules and Requirements document, which is intended to establish fair contest rules and requirements.
+The 2022 U.S. Department of Energy Collegiate Wind Competition (CWC) is governed and adjudicated by the CWC 2022 Rules and Requirements document, which is intended to establish fair contest rules and requirements.
 In the case of a discrepancy with other competition materials or communication, this document takes precedence.
 The organizers reserve the right to change contest criteria, rules, and measurable outcomes as needed.

 The CWC 2022 organizing team held an informational webinar September 30, 2020, in which interested students and faculty learned more about the competition and the application process.